Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Monte--Carlo simulations

 \subsection{Implementation}

-For completeness, the pseudocode of Viterbi algorithm used for the comparison with QATS is displayed in \cref{Alg:Viterbi}.
-It takes as an input the componentwise logarithm of both the initial distribution~$\bpi$ and the transition matrix~$\p$, respectively denoted by~$\log \bpi$ and~$\q$, and a matrix~$\g\in \R^{m\times n}$ whose~$(i,k)$-th entry corresponds to~$\log f_i(y_k)$.
+For completeness, the pseudocode of Viterbi is given in Algorithm~\ref{Alg:Viterbi}.
+It takes as an input the componentwise logarithm of the initial distribution~$\bpi$ and the transition matrix~$\p$, and a matrix~$\g\in \R^{m\times n}$ whose~$(i,k)$ entry is~$\log f_i(y_k)$.
+The PMAP algorithm requires forward and backward recursions which we implement as in \cite{Rabiner_1989} and its erratum.

-To allow for a fair comparison between QATS and Viterbi, the parameters~$\log\bpi$ and~$\q$, and the data~$\y$ are preprocessed outside of the timed computations.
-Specifically, the matrix~$\G$ of cumulative log-densities and the matrix~$\g$ of log-densities are precomputed from~$\y$ for QATS and Viterbi, respectively.
-Precomputing the data as such could for instance be performed while the collected data are stored on the machine, or even instead of it.
-Furthermore, any temporary vector or matrix needed in QATS or Viterbi and whose size depends on~$n$ is declared outside of the timed computations.
-This concerns for instance the vectors~$\SS$ and~$\hat{\z}$ for QATS, and the matrices~$\bs\rho$ and~$\bs\zeta$ for Viterbi.
-Those arguments are passed as references to their respective functions.
-Finally, unlike described in \cref{Alg:QATS}, the computation of the final QATS-path from~$\SS$ and~$\hat{\z}$ as shown in \eqref{Eq:QATS_path} counts for the computation time of QATS.
+For a fair comparison between all methods, the parameters~$\log\bpi$ and $\log\p$ and the data~$\y$ are preprocessed outside of the timed computations.
+The matrix~$\g$ of log-densities and the matrices~{$\log \P$ and $\log\F$} of cumulative log-densities, { together with~$\bar{\P}$ and~$\bar{\F}$,} are therefore precomputed from~$\y$.
+Precomputing the data as such could be performed while the collected data are being stored on the machine, or even instead of it.
+Furthermore, any temporary vector or matrix needed in QATS, Viterbi or PMAP, and whose size depends on~$n$ is declared outside of the timed computations and are passed as reference to their respective methods.
+Unlike described in Algorithm~\ref{Alg:QATS}, the computation of the final QATS-path from~$\SS$ and~$\hat{\z}$ in \eqref{Eq:QATS_path} counts for the computation time of QATS.
+We use the following optimization parameters for QATS: $\nu = 0.5$, $d_o=3$, $v_o=20$ and $\ns = 3$.